stock_mature-students-classroom

 Rutgers MSW

 The Master of Social Work (MSW) program at Rutgers University School of Social Work is one of the best social work graduate programs in the nation, as ranked by U.S. News & World Report.
 Our outstanding faculty are comprised of nationally-recognized researchers who work alongside leaders in clinical social work and non-profit and public administration.
 Students choose a specialization in Clinical Social Work or Management and Policy as well as numerous options for certificate programs, areas of emphases and global study.
-Our MSW program offers some of the most robust practicum learning opportunities in the nation, with student placement in approximately 1,000 practicum learning agencies throughout the state of New Jersey and nation-wide.
+Our MSW program offers some of the most robust practicum opportunities in the nation, with student placement in approximately 1,000 practicum learning agencies throughout the state of New Jersey and nation-wide.

 We offer the MSW program in multiple formats.